Posts Tagged ‘wisteria’

 Wisteria Showers

-I swear this is the first time I’ve ever posted a photo of a man taking a shower on the internet.
+I swear this is the first time I’ve ever posted to the internet a photo of a man taking a shower.

-Last year we got a much better bloom and two winters ago we had a frosty winter that had the wisteria covered in blooms.
+Last year we got a better bloom, and two years ago a frosty winter had the wisteria absolutely covered in blooms.
+This year it’s enough to enjoy, but I want more.
 It’s an old, well-established wisteria with plenty of space to ramble so we’ve been slack about pruning it, but this year we’ll probably motivate.
-You prune wisteria twice a year to create spurs and it’s generally a good idea to stay on top of your vine, show it who’s boss.
+Wisteria is best pruned twice a year to create spurs and it’s generally a good idea to stay on top of your vine, show it who’s boss.
 The Monster, inĀ Sierra Madre, CA, is the most extreme example of what happens if you let your vine run wild.
-That wisteria, a single Chinese vine planted to cover a house, eventually swallowed up the house and caused it to be demolished, took over an entire acre of land, has an estimated weight of 250 tons and blossom count of 1.5 million per year, branches over 500 feet long, and is listed as one of the seven horticultural wonders of the world.
+That wisteria, a single Chinese vine planted to cover a house, eventually swallowed up the house and caused it to be demolished, took over an entire acre of land, has an estimated weight of 250 tons, blossom count of 1.5 million per year, branches over 500 feet long, and is listed as one of the seven horticultural wonders of the world.
 The town now has an annual festival celebrating it.